This is a deliberately empty heading to satisfy the HTML5 validator.

 Produced by YoungArts Foundation, JeanCarlo Ramirez, Pascal le Boeuf, Kate Vrijmoet

-Choreography and dancing by Katy Short
+Choreography and Dancing by Katy Short

 Featuring YoungArts